Oocyte competence prediction

 - Excluding severe male infertility

-- Single embryo transfers (fresh or frozen) to avoid twin birth
+- Single embryo transfers on day 3 (fresh or frozen) to avoid twin birth

 Aurora Test service offered

-- DAY 0: Cumulus-oocyte complex pick-up.
-Cumulus cells must be removed for each oocyte by embryologist and individually snap-frozen at -80°C in transport container (dry shipper with N2 or dry ice).
+- DAY 0: Cumulus-oocyte-complex pick-up.
+Cumulus cells must be removed for each oocyte by embryologist and individually snap-frozen at -80°C in bar-coded cryovials.

-- DAY 3: Clinical testing lab will communicate Clinical Report to IVF clinic.
-Report gives a ranking of all oocytes and specifies which cumulus-oocyte complex has the best score.
+- DAY 2-3: Clinical testing lab will communicate Clinical Report to IVF clinic.
+Report gives a ranking of all oocytes and specifies which oocyte has the best score.

-- In case there is no pregnancy from a first transfer, the supernumerary embryos which were vitrified will also be transferred according to their score.
+- In case there is no pregnancy from a first transfer, the supernumerary embryos which were vitrified will also be transferred following the score.

 In the future, the Aurora Test application will be broadened to other gonadotrophins.